 Borderline Personality Disorder

-- Disturbed patterns of thinking or perception – cognitive distortions or perceptual distortions
+- Disturbed patterns of thinking or perception, encompassing cognitive distortions or perceptual distortions.

-The symptoms of a personality disorder may range from mild to severe and usually emerge in adolescence, persisting into adulthood.
+The severity of personality disorder symptoms can vary from mild to severe and typically becomes noticeable during adolescence, persisting into adulthood.

 Causes of borderline personality disorder (BPD)